What Is Retargeting?

 1. Segment your audience

-Use a data science platform to interpreter a massive amount of consumer data that will help you gain a deep understanding of your site visitors’ changing behaviors and interests.
+Use a data science platform to interpret a massive amount of consumer data that will help you gain a deep understanding of your site visitors’ changing behaviors and interests.
 You can then create user segments that align with your objectives.

 2. Personalized product recommendations